qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 As always, you can use Ctrl-C to terminate the execution of any Matlab script so you can keep programming.

+### Trying the Teleop Script

+As a final test of your environment, we're going to drive the robot around a little bit.
+Please visit the [teleopAndVisualizer page](/Sample_code/teleopAndVisualizer) to download that script.
+Assuming you are connected to the robot or the simulator, you can start that script and drive the robot around with your keyboard.
+Mappings between individual keys and robot motions are documented in the script itself.

 ### Your First MATLAB Robotics Program